 c) Cat Grooming Rake

 For cats with pre-existing badly matted hair, you can use this cat grooming rake to carefully (and gently) brush the tangled matted hair out of the dense undercoat of your Coon.

-Please note that your Maine Coon may not enjoy have its knots tugged out, so it is important to keep the process short.
+Please note that your Maine Coon may not enjoy having its knots tugged out, so it is important to keep the process short.

 4. Bathing Maine Coon Cats